ibm-cloud-docs/containers/kubernetes-service-cli.md

 The `kubeconfig` file is merged to your existing `kubeconfig` file in `~/.kube/config` (`<user_profile>/.kube/config` in Windows), or to the last file that is set by the `KUBECONFIG` environment variable in your terminal session.
 After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately, and quickly [change the context to other clusters in the Kubernetes context](/docs/containers?topic=containers-cs_cli_install#cli_config_multiple).

 {{site.data.keyword.containerlong_notm}} plug-in CLI versions 0.4 and earlier are deprecated or unsupported.
 In these earlier versions, the `cluster config` command downloaded the `kubeconfig` file to `user_home_directory/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>`.
-With the relase of version 1.0 on 16 March 2020, the `cluster config` behavior changes permanently and is not backwards compatible.
+With the release of version 1.0 on 16 March 2020, the `cluster config` behavior changes permanently and is not compatible with earlier versions.
 To maintain CLI functionality, update and test any automation that you built with earlier CLI versions now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, update your CLI to version `1.0` of the plug-in.
 If you still need a separate `kubeconfig` file per cluster instead of the new merged `kubeconfig` file behavior, see [Creating a temporary `kubeconfig` file](/docs/containers?topic=containers-cs_cli_install#cli_temp_kubeconfig).
 {: deprecated}

 ```